 Students are ranked by class at the end of each of the fall and spring semesters once the faculty have submitted all grades.
-Class rankings will be available in the Front Office.
+A students' class is determined by credit hours, not their semester of matriculation (this can vary throughout a student's time at the law school based on course load, attending a full-time joint degree program and other paths a student may choose to follow).
+Class rankings will be available in the front office or from the Registrar.
 Students can choose to have their spring class ranking letter mailed to them if they provide the Front Office with a self-addressed, stamped envelope.
 Transfer students to the College of Law shall not be ranked with other UW students until they have completed two full-time semesters at UW (or a minimum of 24 UW credits).
 Students who visit out at other ABA accredited law schools or who graduate early are ranked based on their ranking at the end of their last semester at UW.